michi-d/3dsegmentation/README.md

 The following options are available:

-` --experiment_title STR`: name for the experiment \
+` --experiment_title STR`: Name for the experiment \
-` --log_path STR`: parent directory for the log files \
+` --log_path STR`: Parent directory for the log files \
-` --checkpoint_policy (last/best/all)`: which checkpoints to save during training
+` --checkpoint_policy (last/best/all)`: Which checkpoints to save during training

 ` --batch_size INT`: Batch size \
 ` --epochs INT`: Maximum number of epochs to train \
 ` --early_stopping_patience INT`: Training will stop if validation loss does not decrease after this number of epochs.

 ` --arch (unet/stacked_unet)`: Model architecture (U-Net / Stacked Hourglass Network based on U-Net) \
-` --depth INT`: number of layers in each half of the U-Net \
+` --depth INT`: Number of layers in each half of the U-Net \
-` --start_channels INT`: number of filters in first layer \
+` --start_channels INT`: Number of filters in first layer \
-` --num_stacks INT`: number of U-Nets to stack for the Stacked Hourglass Network \
+` --num_stacks INT`: Number of U-Nets to stack for the Stacked Hourglass Network \
-` --conv_kernel_size INT`: kernel size of the 3D convolutional layers in the network
+` --conv_kernel_size INT`: Kernel size of the 3D convolutional layers in the network

 ` --optimizer (adam/rmsprop)`: Optimizer algorithm \
-` --loss_type (dice/bce/weighted_bce)`: Loss function (Dice loss / Binary Cross-Entropy / Weighted Binary Cross-Entropy) \
+` --loss_type (dice/bce/weighted_bce)`: Loss function (Dice loss / Binary cross-entropy / Label-balanced binary cross-entropy) \
-` --weight_decay FLOAT`: weight decay parameter for the optimizer
+` --weight_decay FLOAT`: Weight decay parameter for the optimizer

 ` --start_lr FLOAT`: Learning rate at the beginning of training \
 ` --lr_scheduler_factor FLOAT`: Multiplicative factor for the learning rate scheduler \